2026 spring

 • Soujanya Poria et al. 2017.
 A review of affective computing: From unimodal analysis to multimodal fusion.
 Information Fusion, 37, 98–125.

-April 21: Feature Selection
+April 28 — Feature Engineering: Feature Selection

 • Lecture